Fusions of One-Variable First-Order Modal Logics: Fusions of One-Variable Logics with Equality

 which can only be satisfied if all worlds in $W$ are irreflexive.
-The fusion with $\mathcal{C}_{\text{ftime}}$ is used to enforce a \emph{finite} first-order domain $\Delta$ for worlds in $W$.
-This can be achieved as follows: for another fresh constant~$c'$ and $\Box_{L}$ the modal operator interpreted by the strict order in $\mathcal{C}_{\text{ftime}}$, if the sentence $\forall x\,\Diamond_{L}^{+}(x=c')$ is true at $w_{0}$, then the domain $\Delta_{w_{0}}$ at $w_{0}$ cannot be larger than the length of the finite strict order seen from $w_{0}$.
-It is now straightforward to adapt the remaining steps of the undecidability proof. \end{proof} We conjecture that using polymodal logics here is not essential.
+The fusion with $\mathcal{C}_{\text{ftime}}$ is used to enforce a \emph{finite} first-order domain for worlds in $W$.
+This can be achieved as follows: for another fresh constant~$c'$ and $\Box_{L}$ the modal operator interpreted by the strict order in $\mathcal{C}_{\text{ftime}}$, if the sentence $\forall x\,\Diamond_{L}^{+}(x=c')$ is true at $w_{0}$, then the domain at $w_{0}$ cannot be larger than the length of the finite strict order seen from $w_{0}$.
+It is now straightforward to adapt the remaining steps of the undecidability proof. \end{proof}

+We conjecture that using polymodal logics here is not essential.
 For instance, the standard reduction of polymodal logics to logics with one modality might be applicable~\cite{DBLP:journals/jsyml/KrachtW99}.

-Second, the undecidability proof can be adapted to resolve an interesting open problem concerning monodic fragments of first‑order modal logics~\cite{KuruczWolterZakharyaschevGabbay2003,DBLP:journals/corr/abs-2509-08165}.
+Second, the undecidability proof can be adapted to resolve an open problem concerning monodic fragments of first‑order modal logics~\cite{KuruczWolterZakharyaschevGabbay2003,DBLP:journals/corr/abs-2509-08165}.
 A key ingredient of the encoding of Diophantine equations is that we can enforce equal cardinality $|P|_w = |Q|_w$ of the extensions of predicates $P$ and~$Q$ at world~$w$.
 This can also be achieved directly using a bijective function in the extension of one-variable modal logic to, for instance, the monodic fragment of modal first-order logic over the two-variable fragment of $\mathbf{FO}$ with counting.
 Hence, it can be shown that this monodic fragment is undecidable over the class $\mathcal{D}_{\text{fin}}$.
 This shows that decidability does not always transfer from one-variable modal logic with equality to monodic fragments based on decidable fragments of first-order logic (recall that the two-variable fragment with counting is decidable~\cite{DBLP:journals/jolli/Pratt-Hartmann05}).
-We remind that reader that sufficient conditions for this kind of preservation from one-variable modal logics to monodic fragments are shown in~\cite{DBLP:journals/tocl/GhilardiNZ08}. \begin{theorem} $\Logecd \mathcal{D}_{\textup{fin}}$ is decidable, but the monodic fragment of the two-variable fragment with counting over $\mathcal{D}_{\textup{fin}}$ is undecidable. \end{theorem}
+Note that sufficient conditions for this kind of preservation from one-variable modal logics to monodic fragments are shown in~\cite{DBLP:journals/tocl/GhilardiNZ08}. \begin{theorem} $\Logecd \mathcal{D}_{\textup{fin}}$ is decidable, but the monodic fragment of the two-variable fragment with counting over $\mathcal{D}_{\textup{fin}}$ is undecidable. \end{theorem}